Skip to content

 Lesson 6 - Add Your First High-Leverage Workflow

-Keep editing the same blueprint.toml.
+From here on, keep editing this local blueprint.toml.
 This lesson adds a workflow section and wires it into the existing request detail page.
+Zebric has a hot reload feature in development mode, so saving your changes to the blueprint will refresh the application.

 For HarborFlow, a strong first workflow is: